-The majority of scientific evidence informing policy and clinical decision making during the COVID-19 pandemic has come from observational studies (59).
+The majority of scientific evidence informing policy and clinical decision making during the COVID-19 pandemic has come from observational studies (73).
 We have illustrated how these observational studies are particularly susceptible to non-random sampling.
 Randomised clinical trials will provide experimental evidence for treatment, but experimental studies of infection will not be possible for ethical reasons.
-The impact of collider bias on inferences from observational studies could be considerable, not only for disease transmission modelling (60,61), but also for causal inference (7) and prediction modelling (2).
+The impact of collider bias on inferences from observational studies could be considerable, not only for disease transmission modelling (74,75), but also for causal inference (7) and prediction modelling (2).

-While many approaches exist that attempt to ameliorate the problem of collider bias, they rely on untestable assumptions.
+While many approaches exist that attempt to ameliorate the problem of collider bias, they rely on unprovable assumptions.
 It is difficult to know the extent of sample selection, and even if that were known it cannot be proven that it has been fully accounted for by any method.
-Representative population surveys or sampling strategies that avoid the problems of collider bias (62) are urgently required to provide reliable evidence.
+Representative population surveys (38) or sampling strategies that avoid the problems of collider bias (76) are urgently required to provide reliable evidence.
 Results from samples that are likely not representative of the target population should be treated with caution by scientists and policy makers.

 Appendix

+A reproducible guided analysis for performing several of the adjustment and sensitivity methods described in this paper is provided in the Supplementary Note.

-Exploring bounds and spaces that could explain an observational association can easily be achieved using a range of packages and apps:
+Exploring bounds and spaces that could explain an observational association can be achieved using a range of packages and apps:

 AscRtain app: http://apps.mrcieu.ac.uk/ascrtain/